 There was a short little article about making homemade nut butters in my local newspaper about a week or so ago.
 When I saw how ridiculously easy it is to make I couldn’t believe that I hadn’t done this before.
 I was now on a mission to make my own peanut butter so I ran up to the grocery store to grab a few ingredients.
 The peanuts happened to be on sale BOGO (buy one get one free) and I also had two coupons – score!
 I was excited just about making some yummy peanut butter, but now this was going to be a lot less expensive than buying a store brand – double score!
 When I returned home with the ingredients, I got out my food processor and literally in minutes I had delicious and creamy, homemade peanut butter – no banana was safe at this point.
 The texture was not the same as store bought PB, but I actually liked this better.
 It just tastes so fresh and natural, not “commercial and processed”.
 I put the remaining peanut butter in an airtight, hinged jar, wrote the date on the bottom and popped it in the fridge.
 And I am happy to report, nearly three weeks later, the peanut butter is not separated or hard-as-a-rock like many store-bought natural brands I have tried.
 This would be a great thing to do with kids and when placed in a decorative jar, it also makes a nice little gift for someone.
 I brought a jar over to my mom and she loves it.
 Here is all you need to do to have your own fresh peanut butter in minutes…

 Everyone needs a quick and delicious go-to side dish for busy weeknights, to bring to a pot-luck or for a light lunch, so you can throw together a healthy dish in a pinch.
 This is one of my all time favorites and I make it at least once a month.
-It comes together in minutes and is light, yet flavorful.
+Couscous is such a wonderful blank canvas – you can make the flavor profile anything you wish.
+This dish comes together in minutes and is light, yet flavorful.
 Enjoy it as a side dish to sautéed chicken, a grilled steak or your favorite baked fish or try it for lunch: stuff the center of a large tomato and serve it with some baked pita chips and fruit.

 - 1 ½ C cooked Israeli couscous; cooled